Jean Nicoli ferry Review and Specifications

-HSF Jean Nicoli ferry is a Ro-Pax passenger vessel (HSF=high-speed ferry) operated by the France-based company CORSICA LINEA.
+HSF Jean Nicoli ferry is a Ro-Pax passenger vessel (HSF=high-speed ferry) owned by SNCM Maritima Ferries and operated under charter by the France-based company CORSICA LINEA.
 The ship has a max capacity of 1052 passengers and 600 cars (or 90 cars plus 130 trucks/trailers).
 The vessel was launched in 1998 and currently operates on the France-Corsica ferry route Marseille-Porto Vecchio (crossing time 13,5 hours) and on the France-Sardinia route Marseille-Porto Torres (crossing time 17,5 hours).

 As cruise ferry, Jean Nicoli has 213 cabins (Inside or Outside, accommodating up to 4 passengers), most of which located on Deck 6 forward.
 Of these, 12 are "Luxury" staterooms (Suites located on Deck 8).
 All staterooms are air-conditioned, soundproof, with en-suite bathrooms (toilet/shower/washbasin, hairdryer), lower and upper bunk beds (wall-mounted), bedside table/cabinet with stool or chair, mirrored vanity (small writing table with chair or stool), phone, wall-mounted reading lamps.
 The ferry company provides bed linens, towels, and toiletries.